the-commons-project/smart-health-card-verifier/docs/FAQ.md

 in the list, please create the pull request.
 Thanks for your support!

 To do so,
-Please create a pull request that changes "covid_19_lab_test_codes" section of
+Please create a pull request that changes "lab_test_codes" section of
 ```
 resources/public/vaccine-codes/accepted_codee.json
 ```